nextauthjs/next-auth/www/docs/options/advanced-options.md

 }
 ```

-If you want to support signing in to sites across other domains, you can pass your own function to `callbackUrlHandler` to customise this behaviour.
+If you want to support signing in to sites across other domains, you can pass your own function to `allowCallbackUrl` to customise this behaviour.

 ---